The Most Important Number in America Is Learning Readiness at Age 4

 Goal setting in each setting can help us all both understand the process and create alignment and collaboration toward the goals.

-Eighty percent of children being ready to learn at age four is a legitimate goal.
+Eighty percent of children being ready to learn at age 4 is a legitimate goal.

 It is a stretch goal but it is a very attainable stretch goal.